-While I was going through the throes of processing my memories, my therapist had me follow the “puppy and kitten rule.”
+While I was going through the throes of processing my memories, my therapist had me follow the “puppy and kitten rule,” meaning I could watch anything as long as it included cute puppies and kittens.
 My symptoms were at their worst.
 I was in and out flashbacks, my anxiety was almost constant, along with panic, fear, and a complete lack of feeling safe.

-The puppy and kitten rule was that I could watch anything as long as it included cute puppies and kittens.
 I stayed away from the intense news, was mindful of what I watched on tv and what movies I saw.
 I watched lots of comedy.
 There were times when I broke the rule.
-I watched a movie with violence, or there were sensationalized cases in the media of abuse, or exploitation that I couldn’t avoid, and I would get triggered.
+I watched a movie with violence that in some way mirrored my own abuse, or there were sensationalized cases in the media that I couldn’t avoid, and I would get triggered.

-As I began to manage my symptoms, had more tools, felt some sense of safety and was not living in a constant state of panic, the puppy/kitten rule was lifted.
+As I began to manage my symptoms, felt some sense of safety and was not living in a constant state of panic, the puppy/kitten rule was lifted.
 Because I had been so careful about what I ingested from media outlets for so long, I developed an avoidance for watching or seeking out certain information because I knew it may be triggering.

 Then I got triggered.

 I’m not used to those kinds of triggers any longer.
-There is plenty for me to navigate in my daily life, and anniversary times of the year, and I thought I was further along in my healing journey and that I would be okay.
+There is plenty for me to navigate in my daily life, and anniversary times of the year, and I thought I was far enough along in my healing journey that I would be okay.
 But PTSD doesn’t operate that way.
 It doesn’t care that I was just reading an article, and it doesn’t care that this organization had absolutely nothing to do with me.
 I have never heard of it, and don’t know anything about it.
-PTSD simply understands that my sense of safety and trust is destroyed because of the trauma I experienced, and my brain and body will go into the memory and protection mode automatically.
+PTSD simply understands that my sense of safety and trust is altered because of the trauma I experienced, and my brain and body will go into the memory and protection mode automatically.

 After reading the article, I could tell that something was awry in my body/mind/spirit.
 I could tell things were stirred up in a way that I could spiral down the cycle of panic, fear, and shame.

 I know I can’t just forget about what I read.
 I am trying to stay with the feelings, gain perspective, and use my tools to stay grounded.
 It’s been a difficult day.
 I’m irritable as I fight the flashbacks, and I’m upset with myself that I read the article.
-I’m also trying to forgive myself for having a natural curiosity, and an interest in the subject matter because it hits so close to home for me.
+I’m also forgiving myself for having a natural curiosity, and an interest in the subject matter because it hits so close to home for me.

 Seeing things written, or in movies, tv, or media can bring a sort of validation.
-A sense of look, I’m not making this up!
+A sense of see?
+I’m not making this up!
 When you are a trauma survivor you look for validation.
 My trauma is so “out of the ordinary” and so unrelatable that it’s extremely rare that I feel validation.
 It’s part of acceptance and knowing that my truth is validation enough.
 But that doesn’t come easy, and it ebbs and flows.